Historical Sluggish Travel and Foodies Hub: An Experiential Guide to Amer City

 Spit any public place or write anything on monuments, wall of the forts, cenotaphs.

 World’s largest Canon – Jaibhan Canon (standing lonely)

 Where to stay:

 Heritage Khandwa Haveli: Hotel Khandwa Haveli Heritage is one of the oldest heritage property in Jaipur.
-This old bungalow now converted to a hotel, has been exquisitely renovated and expanded with every modern amenity.
-The hotel is furnished with artifacts and antique style furniture, while hand-painted murals and miniature paintings feature throughout the hotel.
+This old bungalow now converted to a hotel has been exquisitely renovated and expanded with every modern amenity.
+The hotel is furnished with artefacts and antique-style furniture, while hand-painted murals and miniature paintings feature throughout the hotel.
 The hotel is situated in a peaceful and residential area and is approximately 4 km from the Central Railway Station and Bus Stand and approximately 16 km from the Jaipur Airport.
 It charged approx 2900 for 2 persons, 2 nights with complimentary breakfasts and mineral water.